spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-map-filters.md

 4. Click on the **Environment** drop-down list and select a cluster type.
 The map displays matching clusters.

 5. Click on the **Status** drop-down list and select **Running** status.
 The map displays clusters matching the selected cluster type and status.
 You can combine as many filters as you require.
+Only clusters that satisfy all filter requirements are displayed.

 6. Click on **Clear All**.
 The filters are removed and the map displays all clusters.